marcinkuzminski/rhodecode/README.rst

 - Default permissions on each repository is read, and owner is admin.
 So remember to update these.
-- In order to use full power of async tasks, You must install message broker preferably rabbitmq and start celeryd daemon together with hg-app.
+- In order to use full power of async tasks, You must install message broker preferably rabbitmq and start celeryd daemon together with rhodecode.
   The app should gain a lot of speed and become much more responsible.
   For installation instructions You can visit: http://ask.github.com/celery/getting-started/index.html.
-- All needed configs are inside hg-app ie. celeryconfig.py , production.ini
+- All needed configs are inside rhodecode ie. celeryconfig.py , production.ini
   You can configure the email, ports, loggers, workers from there.
-- For full text search You can either put crontab entry for `python /var/www/hgapp/rhodecode/lib/indexers/daemon.py incremental <path_to_repos>` or run indexer from admin panel.
+- For full text search You can either put crontab entry for `python /var/www/rhodecode/rhodecode/lib/indexers/daemon.py incremental <path_to_repos>` or run indexer from admin panel.
 This will scann the repos given in the application setup or given path for daemon.py and each scann in incremental mode will scann only changed files,